Structure of bubbling solutions of Liouville systems with negative singular sources: Introduction

 where $\mu_l=1+\gamma_l$ and $\mathbb N^+$ is the set of natural numbers.
 If $\Sigma$ is written as

 then for $\rho=(\rho_1,...,\rho_n)$ satisfying

 there is a priori estimate for all solution $u$ to (\ref{1.1}), and the Leray-Schaudar degree $d_\rho$ for equation (\ref{1.1}) is computed.
-The main result in \cite{gu-zhang} states that if the parameter $\rho=(\rho_1,...,\rho_n)$ is not on $\Gamma_N$ and if the manifold has a non-trivial topology (the number of handles is at least one), then there exists a solution.
+The main result in \cite{gu-zhang} states that if the parameter $\rho=(\rho_1,...,\rho_n)$ is not on any of the critical hyper-surface $\Gamma_L$ below and if the manifold has a non-positive Euler characteristic, then there exists a solution.
 Let

 be the L-th hypersurface, where

 We use $\mathcal{O}_{L}$ to denote the region between $\Gamma_{L-1}$ and $\Gamma_{L}$, the main purpose of this article is to study the profile of bubbling solutions $u^k$ when $\rho^k=(\rho_1^k,...,\rho_n^k)\to \rho=(\rho_1,..,\rho_n)\in \Gamma_{L}$.
 Here $\rho\in \Gamma_{L}$ ($L\ge 1$) is a limit point, $\rho^k=(\rho_1^k,..,\rho_n^k)$ is a sequence of parameters corresponding to bubbling solutions $u^k=(u^k_1,...,u^k_n)$, which satisfies